FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 Horsepower for one.
 Modern fuel injection programming and engine design have radically increased power and efficiency output on both motorcycles and automobiles.
 The claimed horsepower for the 2022 CBR1000RR-R SP is a neck-snapping 215 and currently there are a half-dozen models from different manufacturers in the 200 hp range.

 Tire technology advancements have dramatically raised the bar for both handling and max load.
-Another big change is the aforementioned rider aides.
+Another big change is the aforementioned rider aids.
 Can modern riders take advantage of the new technology and are they safer as a result?

 Digging Into The Archives